Heather Gordon is the City Archivist for the City of Vancouver and serves as the primary editor of AuthentiCity.

 Jeffery Chong is an auxiliary archival assistant who was responsible for coordination of the Archives’ Vancouver 125 events in 2011 and continues to assist in outreach programming.

 Chak Yung is an Archivist responsible for managing and providing access to City government and private sector records.

 Glenn Dingwall is a Digital Archivist responsible for developing policies, procedures and requirements for the Archives’ Digital Preservation Programme.

-Sharon Walz is one of our Digital Archivists responsible for managing, preserving and providing access to born-digital acquisitions.
+Sharon Walz is one of our Digital Archivists responsible for managing, preserving and providing access to analogue and born-digital acquisitions.

 From 2007 to 2013 Leslie Mobbs was the City Archivist and Director of the Records and Archives Division of the City of Vancouver.